pwright/skupper-example-template/README.md

 ## Step 8: Expose the backend service

-We now have two namespaces linked to form a Skupper network, but no services are exposed on it.
+We now have two namespaces linked using the relay to form a Skupper network, but no services are exposed on it.
 Skupper uses the `skupper expose` command to select a service from one namespace for exposure on all the linked namespaces.